 "She is over the moon.
 I retired immediately.
 I told my manager yesterday that if Harry plays I wouldn't be coming back," said Mr Edwards.

-Edwards went on to say that when Harry entered Liverpool's academy at 12 years old, he tried to place a second bet, but the bookmaker wouldn't let him, perhaps fearing that this would happen.
+Edwards went on to say that when Harry entered Liverpool's academy at 12 years old, he tried to place a second bet, but the bookmaker wouldn't let him.

-As wonderful as all of this is for Harry Wilson and Peter Edwards, somewhere else in Wales there's a grandfather loudly cursing his own grandson for playing FIFA 14 all day and being a waste of £50.
+As wonderful as all of this is for Harry Wilson and Peter Edwards, somewhere else in Wales there's a grandfather loudly cursing his own grandson for playing FIFA 14 all day and ruining an ambitious bet on national team success.